AdrianLJones/PrepPrivateStat545a/README.md

 3. Spent some time reading the various links about homework on the homework page
 4. Read up on markdown in a variety of places

+### Things I think about Markdown
+* It is very useful to be able to toss R code into the main line of the script
+* Doing word processing equivilent (like this README) seems less eficient than something designed for the purpose (No spell check, not WISIWIG, )

-###Update Log (maybe these should be the comments to pushes?
+####Update Log (maybe these should be the comments to pushes?
 But then how do I keep track before the commit?
 Maybe cut and paste from here to there)

 2015/18/09 1430hrs.
 I've pulled the README.md file from the public repo PrepPrivateStat545a on GitHub to my personal computer.

 2015/18/09 1620hrs.
 Back to work.
 I pushed up to Git when I finished  and went off to do some other wrk.
 I pulled down as a habit forming gesture even though I know it should be all the same.
 I look into links and some Formatting and add a bit more content.

+2015/20/09 1400hrs.
+I set up the prep project in my home tower by starting a new project in RStudio and then doing version control to the public github repo.
+Thats about it really, I had to head off afterwards.